 For many people outside of psychology or psychiatric fields, the effects of depression might seem like they are limited to mental health.
 While the symptoms listed above show that depression does have a major impact on mental health, multitudes of empirical studies have demonstrated that depression is an extremely complex mood disorder with a wide range of effects.
 Depression can affect many different physiological processes, including sleep, appetite, and immune response.
 Depression can even lead to physical pain, which can arise through headaches or chronic muscle aches.

 It is crucial to remember that not everyone who suffers from depression will experience all of the symptoms.
 There are various types of depressive disorders, and one person can experience many different symptoms over time.
 Depression is not a simple mood disorder.
 It can show its head in a variety of ways, and it can impact the entire body.
-Due to this, it is wise to seek help from a trained professional mental health counselor.
+Due to this, it is wise to seek services of a depression therapist NYC clinic.